Website Accessibility

 Access Statement

-Full details of the club's provision for supporters with all types of disability, including visiting supporters, can be found in our Access Statement.
+Full details of the club's provision for supporters with all types of disability, including visiting supporters, can be found in our 2023/24 Access Statement HERE.

 An accessible text-only version of our Access Statement is available HERE.

-Queries should be directed to our dedicated mailbox for disabled supporters: disabled.supporters@watfordfc.com.
+All queries relating to our access provision should be directed to our dedicated mailbox: disabled.supporters@watfordfc.com.

 Watford FC Accessibility Tour